core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

      After that, the endpoint does not take any further action.

-   * REQ does not include the Proxy-Scheme Option or the Proxy-Scheme-Number Option, but it includes one or more Uri-Path Options, and/or the Uri-Host Option, and/or the Uri-Port Option.
+   * REQ does not include the Proxy-Scheme Option or the Proxy-Scheme-Number Option, but it includes a combination of:

+     * The Uri-Host Option.

+     * The Uri-Port Option.

+     * Either the Uri-Path-Abbrev Option, or one or more Uri-Path Options.

-     If the endpoint is not configured to be a reverse-proxy, or what is targeted by the value of the Uri-Path, Uri-Host, and Uri-Port Options is not intended to support reverse-proxy functionalities, then the endpoint moves to Step 3.
+     If the endpoint is not configured to be a reverse-proxy, or what is targeted by the value of the included Uri-Host, Uri-Port, Uri-Path, and Uri-Path-Abbrev Options is not intended to support reverse-proxy functionalities, then the endpoint moves to Step 3.

      Otherwise, the endpoint MUST check whether forwarding REQ to (the next hop towards) the origin server is an acceptable operation to perform, according to the endpoint's configuration and a possible authorization enforcement.
 This check can be based, for instance, on the specific OSCORE Security Context that the endpoint used to decrypt and verify REQ before performing this step.

      In case the check fails, the endpoint MUST stop processing REQ and MUST respond with a 4.01 (Unauthorized) error response to (the previous hop towards) the origin client.
 This may result in protecting the error response over that communication leg, as per {{outgoing-responses}}.

-     Otherwise, the endpoint consumes the included Uri-Path, Uri-Host, and Uri-Port Options, and forwards REQ to (the next hop towards) the origin server, unless differently indicated in REQ, e.g., by means of any of its CoAP options.
+     Otherwise, the endpoint consumes the included Uri-Host, Uri-Port, Uri-Path, and Uri-Path-Abbrev Options, and forwards REQ to (the next hop towards) the origin server, unless differently indicated in REQ, e.g., by means of any of its CoAP options.

      If the endpoint forwards REQ to (the next hop towards) the origin server, this may result in (further) protecting REQ over that communication leg, as per {{outgoing-requests}}.

      After that, the endpoint does not take any further action.

-     Note that, when forwarding REQ, the endpoint might not remove all the Uri-Path Options originally included, e.g., in case the next hop towards the origin server is a reverse-proxy.
+     Note that, when forwarding REQ, the endpoint might not remove the Uri-Path-Abbrev-Option or all the Uri-Path Options originally included, e.g., in case the next hop towards the origin server is a reverse-proxy.

 3. The endpoint proceeds as defined below, depending on which of the two following conditions holds.